hypomaniak/DS-Helper/readme.md

 The application is designed to simplify the process of adding download tasks to DownloadStation on your Synology DiskStation.

-After upgrading my DS214SE, I found that this application could not connect anymore to DownloadStation.
+After upgrading my DS214SE to DSM 7, I found that this application could not connect anymore to DownloadStation.
 So I gave a try to update the API requests and got it working.

 Big thanks to: